johnfedoruk/bangular/aio/content/tutorial/toh-pt4.md

 ### _@Injectable()_ services

-Notice that the new service imports the Angular `Injectable` symbol and annotates the class with the `@Injectable()` decorator.
+Notice that the new service imports the Bangular `Injectable` symbol and annotates the class with the `@Injectable()` decorator.

-The `@Injectable()` decorator tells Angular that this service _might_ itself have injected dependencies.
+The `@Injectable()` decorator tells Bangular that this service _might_ itself have injected dependencies.
 It doesn't have dependencies now but [it will soon](#inject-message-service).
 Whether it does or it doesn't, it's good practice to keep the decorator.

 <div class="l-sub-section">

-The Angular [style guidelines](guide/styleguide#style-07-04) strongly recommend keeping it and the linter enforces this rule.
+The Bangular [style guidelines](guide/styleguide#style-07-04) strongly recommend keeping it and the linter enforces this rule.

 </div>